razorpay/razorpay-dot-net/README.md

 Installation
 --------
-If you are using nuget package manager, you can add below in your packages.config file
+If you are using nuget package manager:

-`<package id="Razorpay" version="1.0.0" targetFramework="net40" />`
-or
-`<package id="Razporpay" version="1.0.0" targetFramework="net45" />
+`
+Install-Package Razorpay
 `

 else